diana-hep/root4j/DATAFORMATS.md

 BranchElementType | Int | Description
 ------------------|-----|------------
-kLeafNode         | 0 | Leaf Node - a branch that is attached to a root and has no subbranches kBaseClassNode    | 1 | Base Class Node kObjectNode       | 2 | Node to represent an object kClonesNode       | 3 | Node of Clones
+kLeafNode         | 0 | Leaf Node - not clear exactly what constitutes a leaf node kBaseClassNode    | 1 | Base Class Node - see ROOT src for TBranchElement.h
+kObjectNode       | 2 | Node to represent an object
+kClonesNode       | 3 | Node of Clones
 kSTLNode          | 4 | STL Container of some objects